alyssahursh/cross-stitch/README.md

 Yeah, well so is cross stitch

 ## Why did you build this?
-1. I wanted to see what I could build in <100 lines (without writing totally obtuse code)
 1. I had a cross stitch project in mind and needed a tool to plan the layout.
 1. When I was 10, I tried to make my own cross stitch patterns in Excel, but Excel didn't have conditional formatting yet, so changing the color of every cell took 3+ clicks.
-I just wanted to build the thing that 10-year-old-me had wanted.
+I just wanted to build the thing that 10-year-old-me had wanted, and to make that kid proud.
+1. I wanted to see what I could build in <100 lines (without writing totally obtuse code)

 ## If I had more time
 * I'd build out an option to bulk-clear either by color or by selecting an area.